 Outside Pest Control Contractors can use the BHA Pest Control Service Form or may use an equivalent form developed by the Contractor.
 If the contractor chooses to use their own form, the BHA manager should review it and approve its content prior to the start of the contract.
 All records of inspections/treatments shall be maintained in the Preventive Maintenance Annual Service Record Binder or IPM/Bed bug log books.

-ENANCE SCHEDULE & report FORM (ART 1 - BUILDING SYSTEMS)REVENTIVE MAINTENANCE SCHEDULE & report FORM (ART 1 - B
+PREVENTIVE MAINTENANCE SCHEDULE & report FORM (ART 1 - B UILDING SYSTEMS)

 Dev # Develoment Name

 501 WEST BROADWAY